Feyerabend/ABC80/README.md

 have to wait some game cycles to the increment is adequate, then we adjust the variables for the actual turning, reset the temporary variable and start over.

 5. If there is a shot, then a subroutine is called.
-The shot has to go strait and not turn, so it has its own variables to keep track of.
+The shot has to go straight and not turn, so it has its own variables to keep track of.
 The routine is very much the same as for the plane when it comes to limits of the screen, and moving the shots.
-But we can also check for a opponent hit here.
+But we can also check for an opponent hit here.
 If the coordinates coincides, then the hit registers, the plane blows up, and we count up a score.
 For speed we used characters rather than putting out dots on the screen.
 Also collision detection was naturally done through the position of characters.

-6. Eventually the game ends, but may start over depending of answered questions.
+6. Eventually the game ends, but may start over depending on answered questions.

 #### About the ABC80 BASIC